rbowsley/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 To edit the tab or field:

 - Double click on the text: ‘Field name’, or ‘Tab label’.
-- Make the changes you want, and press 'enter' on your keyboard to save.You can now edit the options.
+- Make the changes you want, and press 'enter' on your keyboard to save.
+You can now edit the options.

 To edit a field option: